rgitrepo/kubernetes-beginner-to-pro/docs/day8/taints-and-tolerations.md

 #### Taints

-A taint is applied to a Kubernetes node and prevents pods from being scheduled on that node unless the pod has a corresponding toleration.
+A taint is applied to a Kubernetes node and prevents pods from being scheduled on that node unless the pod has a corresponding **toleration**.
 Taints are key-value pairs with an associated effect that determines how the taint affects pod scheduling.

 - **Key**: A label key applied to the node.
 - **Value**: A label value paired with the key.
 - **Effect**: Determines how the taint is enforced:
   - `NoSchedule`: Pods without matching tolerations will not be scheduled on the node.
+The existing one's if any without the toleration wont' be evicted.
-  - `PreferNoSchedule`: The scheduler will try to avoid placing pods on the node, but it’s not enforced strictly.
+  - `PreferNoSchedule`: The scheduler will try to avoid placing pods wihtout tolerations on the node, but it’s not enforced strictly.
   - `NoExecute`: Pods without matching tolerations will be evicted if they are running on the node.
+No new pods would be scheduled if they don't tolerate the taint.

 [Back to TOC](#table-of-contents)